Pre-K Task Force Recommendations

 In 2011, the Alabama School Readiness Alliance brought together prominent statewide leaders from the business, education, medical, legal, philanthropic, military and child advocacy communities to form the Pre-K Task Force.
 The Task Force is co-chaired by business leaders Mike Luce and Bob Powers (pictured).

-CLICK HERE to view the Task Force Recommendations, updated for the 2016 Legislative Session.
+CLICK HERE to view the complete Task Force recommendations (PDF), updated for the 2017 Legislative Session.

 Since the Pre-K Task Force launched its recommendations in November of 2012, state leaders have grown the level of investment in Alabama’s First Class Pre-K program from $19 million to $64.5 million.
 In 2012, just six percent of Alabama’s four-year-olds were enrolled in the program.
 In the 2016-17 school year, approximately 25% (or one in four) four-year-olds will have the opportunity to attend First Class Pre-K.